daniel-sungwon-lee/Dopetox/README.md

 # Dopetox
-A web app that helps people detox their Dopamine levels
+A web app that helps people detox their dopamine levels